+Table 4

-Table 4 shows that the contributions of nonattractive people depend on the beauty of the other group members.
-In the No Information treatment, the presence of beauty in the group does engender more cooperation.
-The average percent contributed in groups with no attractive people is 29.8%, but in groups with at least one attractive person, the average increases to 41.4%.17 This difference is significant and suggests the presence of beauty may engender more cooperation.
+Average percent contributed by nonattractive people in groups of attractive people, all rounds no attractive people is 30.5%, but in groups with at least one attractive person, the average increases to 41.8%.
+This difference is significant and suggests the presence of beauty may engender more cooperation.
 In the Information treatment, however, it is the absence of beauty that engenders more cooperation.
-The average contribution in groups with at least one attractive person is 44.8%, but in groups with no attractive people, it increases to 53.8%.
+The average contribution in groups with at least one attractive person is 41.5%, but in groups with no attractive people, it increases to 56.3%.
 This difference is also significant, but it contradicts favoritism.

 Why do nonattractive people reverse their behavior from one treatment to the next?
 One hypothesis is rooted in beauty stereotypes and reciprocity.
 That is, people are more cooperative with attractive people because they believe attractive people are helpful.
 Langlois et al. (2000) found, in a comprehensive review of the beauty literature, that attractive people are consistently judged and treated more positively.
 We also find this in our ratings data.
-Thirty-eight percent of attractive subjects are also judged helpful looking, 18% of middle attractive people are also judged helpful looking, but only 5% of unattractive people are judged helpful looking.
+Thirty-nine percent of attractive subjects are also judged helpful-looking, 16% of middle attractive people are also judged helpful-looking, but only 6% of unattractive people are judged helpful-looking.
 This is remarkable because these ratings are by people who did not observe the decisions of the individuals in the photos and they did not rate the subjects in terms of attractiveness.
 This suggests that people independently expect attractive people to be more cooperative.